 He was a professor at the Delft University of Technology where he was leading the Quantum Computer Architecture team.
 He worked mostly on the definition of a full-stack quantum accelerator.
 Within QBee he stays responsible for the micro-architecture, the encryption, and the quantum database.

 A small history of QBee

-10 years ago, one of the founders of QBee started working on quantum computing in Delft and managed to land the US-based company, INTEL.
+10 years ago, one of the founders of QBee started working on quantum computing in Delft and managed to land the US-based company, Intel.
 They wanted to develop a first tentative quantum chip.
-There was also intensive collaboration with the superconducting team in Delft and that led to a relatively large quantum chip of more than 30 qubits.
+There was also an intensive collaboration with the superconducting team in Delft and that led to a relatively large quantum chip of more than 30 qubits.